George Dikeoulakos: Coaching career

 In the meantime he was leading the Greece women's national team, when in November 2013 he accepted the offer of the Russian EuroLeague club Nadezhda from Orenburg.
 Under his coaching, the Russian club reached the EuroLeague Final 4 for the first time in their history, and finished in the second place for two consecutive seasons, the best position they ever made.
 In the first final they beat UMMC Yekaterinburg on the road but they didn't manage to take the championship.
-In May 2015, he announced that he would leave the club due to personal reasons.
+In May 2015, he announced that he would leave the club for personal reasons.
 A few hours later, the Turkish team Fenerbahçe announced Dikeoulakos as their new head coach.

 In Fenerbahçe he stayed for two years and the result of this cooperation was one championship, one cup, one super cup and two participations in the EuroLeague Final 4.

 In June 2017, he returned to Poland and signed for the EuroLeague team CCC Polkowice.

 In May 2018 he moved to China and joined Shanxi Xing Rui.

 The 2019–20 season found him back at Nadezhda Orenburg.
 They were stabilized in the third place of the Russian League, and also finished third in their group in EuroLeague.
 In the play-off games and the entry to the EuroLeague Final 4 they played against Lyon in France on 11 March 2020, and won 80–78.
 However, due to the COVID-19 pandemic, the remainder of the 2019–20 season was cancelled.

 In June 2021, the Italian team Famila Schio announced Dikeoulakos as their new head coach for the next three years.
-In his first season, he won all three trophies in Italy (Italian Championship, Italian Cup and Italian Supercup).
+In his first season, he won all three trophies in Italy (Italian Championship, Italian Cup and Italian Supercup), a feat he also repeated in 2022–23.
+Furthermore, he led Famila Schio to the Final 4 tournament of the 2022–23 EuroLeague Women, where they won bronze medal after defeating USK Praha in the third-place game.

-Coaching National Teams
+In the 2023–24 season, Dikeoulakos led his team to victory in the Italian Cup, defeating arch-rival Venezia in the final.
+However, Venezia had their revenge in the league, where they overcame his team to claim the national championship.
+On the European stage, he guided his squad to the EuroLeague playoffs, where their campaign ended in the quarter-finals after a 2–1 series loss to USK Praha.

+In the 2024–25 season, he once again won the Italian championship and the Italian Cup, both times triumphing over long-time rivals Venezia.
+Under his leadership, the team also advanced to the final stage of the newly established EuroLeague Final Six, held in Zaragoza.

+A few days after the Italian finals, the EuroLeague runners-up CBK Mersin announced Dikeoulakos as their new head coach for the next two years.